May 11 Is a Surprisingly Significant Day in Art History—Here’s Why

 Agam is one of the founders of the kinetic art movement, a bold form of art that stresses the impact of change and movement.
 His artwork actually transforms and recontextualizes itself as the viewer moves from place to place.
 Ever since he exploded onto the art scene with his first solo exhibition in Paris in 1953, Agam has been making art lovers rethink their preconceived notions about art, and we’re all the better for it.

 Finally, there’s Slava Ilyayev—born on May 11, 1970.

 Ilyayev is one of the most important Israeli artists working today.
 He is the master of the palette knife.
 The way he expertly contrasts light and shadow in his oil paintings beautifully evokes the best qualities of Vincent van Gogh and the Impressionists.
 His thickly-layered compositions almost explode off the canvas, creating a style that is uniquely his own.

 So, you can remember May 11 as the day Luxembourg gained its independence—which, granted, was a big deal for Luxembourg—OR you can remember May 11 as the day that gave us three of the past century’s most memorable artists.

 Regardless, on the day in question, we hope you will join us in wishing all three a very well-deserved “Happy Birthday!”

-If you’re interested in collecting a work from any of these artists—Dalí, Agam, or Ilyayev—Park West Gallery can help.
-We have artwork from all three currently available in our collections.
+If you’re interested in collecting artwork from any of these artists—Dalí, Agam, or Ilyayev—Park West Gallery can help.
+We have artwork from all three available at our live online auctions every weekend!
 To learn more, please contact our gallery consultants during business hours at (800) 521-9654 ext.
-4 or email@example.com after hours.
+4 or firstname.lastname@example.org after hours.